(For cases where the first hearing was before 1 June 2017 please refer to the earlier guideline)

 In circumstances where:

-Mandatory life sentences for murder
+G. Mandatory life sentences for murder

 Murder is the most serious criminal offence and the sentence prescribed is different from all other sentences.
 By law, the sentence for murder is imprisonment (detention) for life and an offender will remain subject to the sentence for the rest of his life.

-Given the special characteristic of the offence of murder and the unique statutory provision in Schedule 21 of the Criminal Justice Act 2003 of starting points for the minimum term to be served by an offender, careful consideration has to be given to the extent of any reduction for a guilty plea and to the need to ensure that the minimum term properly reflects the seriousness of the offence.
+Given the special characteristic of the offence of murder and the unique statutory provision in Schedule 21 of the Sentencing Code of starting points for the minimum term to be served by an offender, careful consideration has to be given to the extent of any reduction for a guilty plea and to the need to ensure that the minimum term properly reflects the seriousness of the offence.
 Whilst the general principles continue to apply (both that a guilty plea should be encouraged and that the extent of any reduction should reduce if the indication of plea is later than the first stage of the proceedings) the process of determining the level of reduction will be different.

 Determining the level of reduction